 Sulley Gariba, Senior Associate

 Dr. Sulley Gariba is an internationally recognized thought leader, educator, evaluator and policy analyst in the fields of rural development, local governance, water management, social accountability, program evaluation, social movement learning, and higher education.
 A frequent advisor to the Mastercard Foundation, in 2014, he served as senior advisor to the thematic review of the Mastercard Foundation’s youth livelihoods portfolio and subsequently provided advice to the Foundation as a whole.
 In 2015-2016, he chaired, on a volunteer basis, training workshops on evaluating impact investing in Ghana and South Africa, supported by the Rockefeller Foundation and IDRC.
 Formerly a senior policy advisor in the Office of the President of Ghana, and also a former High Commissioner of Ghana to Canada, Ambassador Gariba is one of Africa’s leading experts in rural development policy, program evaluation and social movement learning.
 He is the founder of the Institute for Policy Alternatives and the Savannah Accelerated Development Agency, both key institutions in northern Ghana.
-Ambassador Gariba has advised the Rockefeller Foundation, the MasterCard Foundation, ECOWAS, UNDP, the World Bank and many other bilateral, multilateral and non-governmental agencies.
+Ambassador Gariba has advised the Rockefeller Foundation, the Mastercard Foundation, ECOWAS, UNDP, the World Bank and many other bilateral, multilateral and non-governmental agencies.
 Dr. Gariba is co-author of Change and Transformation in Ghana’s Publicly Funded Universities (2007) and An Analytical Paper on Monitoring, Evaluation and Learning from Collective Actions in Africa (2015).
-A former President of the International Development Evaluation Association and of the African Evaluation Association, he teaches in the World Bank-Carleton University International Program for Development Evaluation Training and has lectured at Trent and Guelph universities and at the University of Development Studies.
+A former President of the International Development Evaluation Association and of the African Evaluation Association, he taught in the World Bank-Carleton University International Program for Development Evaluation Training and has lectured at Trent and Guelph universities and at the University of Development Studies.
 He is based in Accra and Tamale, and speaks Hausa and several other Ghanaian languages.
 In 2014, he received an honorary degree from Carleton University, where he earlier earned a PhD in political science.

 Katherine Graham, Senior Associate